jaimevillegas/hello-rails-react/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 IoT Expenses <a name="about-project"></a>
+# 📖 Hello React Rails <a name="about-project"></a>

-You can watch the live demo here! https://www.loom.com/share/5bbbb5dfd2014ef698dda2c264a95d36

-**IoT Expenses** is the Capstone project for the module Rails.
-It is a mobile application that allows the user to:

-- Register and login, so that the data is private to them.
-- Introduce new transactions associated with a category.
-- See the money spent on each category.
+**Hello React Rails** is an implementation of Ruby on Rails and React-Redux with webpack

+- It shows a random greeting

 ## 🛠 Built With <a name="built-with"></a>